Part 1 J.D. Program

 To be admitted to practice in Georgia, the Georgia Office of Bar Admissions must receive three certifications, pursuant to Rule 94:

-- the Dean must certify that the student satisfies the requirements of the rule.
+- the Associate Dean for Clinical Programs and Experiential Learning must certify that the student satisfies the requirements of the rule.

 - the student must certify that the student has read and will comply with the Georgia Rules of Professional Conduct.